NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     non-ISIS linescan cameras.
 This option impairs the convergence of bundle adjustment.

+--bundle-adjust-prefix  <string (default = "")>
+    Adjust the cameras using this prefix.

 --cache-size-mb <integer (default = 1024)>
     Set the system cache size, in MB.